blogs.sanpreetsingh.com

 • Separate affection from expectation

-• Talk about emotional safety before talking about frequency
+• Talk about emotional safety before talking about expectations around closeness

 • Make room for boundaries without guilt or punishment